 This month, the city’s most iconic tavern turns 60—the first anniversary for which lovable owner and taskmaster Russel Settle won’t be there to raise a glass.
 Here, in the words of his longtime patrons, what it meant to spend an evening at his quirky, historic bar.

 Most people learned the hard way.
-If you wanted a beer at the Red Key Tavern—the bar Russel Settle bought at 52nd and College in 1951 and made his own—you were going to obey Russel’s Rules: No cursing.
+If you wanted a beer at the Red Key Tavern—the bar Russel Settle (pictured below) bought at 52nd and College in 1951 and made his own—you were going to obey Russel’s Rules: No cursing.
 No dancing.
 No leaning back in your seat.
 No putting your feet up.
 No coats on chairs.
 No moving of furniture.
 No credit cards.
 No standing around.
 The slightest infraction, legend has it, and you might be shown the door.